 If you’re only going to learn how to play one tank in Heroes of the Storm, make it Johanna.
 There’s really never a bad time to pick her, she’s good at everything a tank wants to be good at and she works well with any team composition.
 She has great displacement, crowd control, peeling, and she’s incredibly hard to kill thanks to her trait, Iron Skin.
-She’s easily the most effective tank in the game, overall.
-Other tanks can be more effective in certain situations, but no one fits into every team composition like our girl Jo does.
+She’s easily the most generally effective tank in the game — other tanks might be more effective in certain situations, but no one fits into every team composition like our girl Jo does.

 First, let’s look at her trait.